yiyangd/BookNotes/OS_Concepts/Chapter 10 File System Interface/README.md

     * Rename a file
     * Traverse the file system

-## Directory Structure 10.3.1
+## Directory Structure 10.3.1 目录结构
 * Design the directory structure to achieve
     * Efficiency - locating a file quickly
     * Naming - convenient to users
         * Two users can have same name for different files
         * The same file can have several different names (aliases, links)
     * Grouping - logical grouping of files by properties

 * Tree-structured directories are the most common
     * Paths are intuitive for users